Intelligent Earth (UKRI CDT in AI for the Environment)

 The Bodleian Libraries is the largest library system in the UK.
 It includes the main Bodleian Library and libraries across Oxford, including major research libraries and faculty, department and institute libraries.
 Together, the Libraries hold more than 13 million printed items, provide access to e-journals, and contain outstanding special collections including rare books and manuscripts, classical papyri, maps, music, art and printed ephemera.

-The programme is resourced by UK Research and Innovation (UKRI) with contributions from the university and partners.
-It will be integrated in Oxford's Doctoral Training Centre and training may take place in a number of locations across the university and students will often work together on problem sets, or in groups, with the support of demonstrators.
+The Intelligent Earth CDT is resourced by UK Research and Innovation (UKRI) with contributions from the University and partners.
+It is integrated in Oxford's Doctoral Training Centre and training may take place in a number of locations across the University.
+Students will often work together on problem sets, or in groups, with the support of demonstrators.

 You will have access to computational facilities as well as a laptop.
 When you move out to your department you will also have access to the facilities provided by that department.
 You will remain a member of the CDT and be able to return to the CDT facilities, based within the Doctoral Training Centre, on Keble Road, to use the facilities there.